A view of downtown

 The Efficiency Network (TEN)

 This subsidiary of Duquesne Light leverages innovative technology, engineering, finance and cost-effective construction to help customers deliver energy projects that save money on utilities and reduce environmental impact.
-Recent wins include a contract to enhance energy efficiency at the Pittsburgh Steelers’ football stadium and a $16.8 million agreement with Greater Johnstown Career and Technology Center that includes a 1 MW solar project to contribute to powering the center.
+Recent wins include a contract to enhance energy efficiency at the Pittsburgh Steelers football stadium and a $16.8 million agreement with Greater Johnstown Career and Technology Center that includes a 1 MW solar project to contribute to powering the center.

-Long Ride Energy's facility
+Long Ridge Energy's facility

 Credit: Long Ridge Energy